Instagram Model Julianne Kissinger Wears Nothing But Rose Petals In Naked Snap

 Julianne, who posts under the moniker “juli.annee” on Instagram, only shared the image an hour ago.
 However, it is rapidly gaining views as her fans flock to view the photo.
 Kissinger has 4.9 million followers who lap up the social media star’s posts.
 Her latest offering has already racked up over 40,000 likes and many of her fans have also commented on the snap.

 One user said, “Well my view is amazing right now!!
 Gorgeous!!”
-Another admired the blooms, “Hope you got your bifocals fixed.
+Another admired the blooms, saying that they hope she “got [her] bifocals fixed.
 I mean just look at those flowers.”

-However, one fan was either pushing his luck or honestly thought that he could ask Kissinger for some gardening advice
+However, one fan was either pushing his luck or honestly thought that he could ask Kissinger for some gardening advice.

 “My flower bed never produces flowers that look that good.
 What am I doing wrong @juli.annee?”